-Lots of people don’t discover Warwickshire and all it offers because they are so busy cramming into Stratford they totally neglect the rest of the County which is a huge shame.
-Kenilworth is one of those lovely romantic little towns in Warwickshire that has a fascinating history at Kenilworth Castle, fantastic dining, beautiful boutique shops and some incredibly romantic hotels to stay at.
+Lots of people don’t discover Warwickshire and all it offers because they are so busy cramming into Stratford they neglect the rest of the County which is a huge shame.
+Kenilworth is one of those lovely romantic little towns in Warwickshire that has a fascinating history at Kenilworth Castle, gourmet dining, beautiful boutique shops and some incredibly romantic hotels to stay at.

 Kenilworth is a small market town in Warwickshire.
 Within striking distance of Birmingham, Coventry, Leamington and Warwick Castle, but retaining its small-town charm Kenilworth has plenty to offer both residents and visitors.
 Kenilworth makes for the perfect day trip or book yourself a Staycation here – you won’t regret it.

 Warwickshire has a lot to offer the visitor and Kenilworth Castle is just one of the outstanding historic places you must visit.
 Don’t forget to go beyond the castle though and take a wander through Kenilworth Town I promise you won’t be disappointed.